 SHT: A 2018 Leave No Trace Hot Spot

 The Superior Hiking Trail Association is excited to announce that the SHT has been chosen as a 2018 Leave No Trace Hot Spot!
-In September, we’ll be welcoming Subaru/Leave No Trace Traveling Trainers to help us learn how to lessen our impact upon the land, water, and Trail itself.
-Stay tuned for dates and locations for these great events!
+In September, we welcomed Subaru/Leave No Trace Traveling Trainers to help us learn how to lessen our impact upon the land, water, and Trail itself.

 SHTA is a proud partner of Leave No Trace Center for Outdoor Ethics.
-Below you’ll read the seven Leave No Trace principles (in bold).
-Below each principle, we’ve suggested how you can observe that principle on the SHT.
+Below are the seven Leave No Trace principles, and for each principle, we’ve suggested how you can practice it on the SHT.
+Please take a moment to read through these, consider how you might implement them on your next trip, and share these principles and actions with fellow trail users.
 Together we can preserve the Trail and the environment surrounding it.

 Plan ahead and prepare.